Ferdinandeum

 „to the friends of patriotic art and science for the foundation of an association of the patriotic museum in Tyrol... whose education of the nation in general and in particular, however, in the awakening and revitalisation of the common interest for the common fatherland".

 The traditional, the Tyrolean nation The neoclassical exterior contrasts with the interior, which is dedicated to the city.
 Two sphinxes, not exactly native-looking mythical creatures, flank the entrance.
 Portraits of famous Tyrolean artists and scientists can be seen on the façade.
-The centrepiece is the Tyroliaa mythical symbolic figure of the "Tyrolean nation".
+The centrepiece is the Tyroliaa mythical symbolic figure of the "Tyrolean nation", can be seen.
 She is modestly flanked by Minerva, the ancient goddess of wisdom.
-As the remains of the temples excavated at this time were white, buildings imitating antiquity, such as the Ferdinandeum, were also kept in white.
+As the remains of the temples excavated at this time were white, buildings imitating antiquity, such as the Ferdinandeum, were also painted white.
 A similarly designed building in Innsbruck is the Tiroler Landestheater just a few steps away from the Ferdinandeum.
 The Landestheater was not recoloured until it was renovated.

-In contrast to the collections of the aristocracy, the Ferdinandeum accessible to the public.
-This was a social paradigm shift.
+In contrast to the collections of the aristocracy, the Ferdinandeum open to the public.

 "The Ferdinandeum's book collection contains around 1,400 works relating to regional studies...
 It can be used by anyone...
 A visit to this institution certainly provides pleasure for locals and foreigners alike, and creates the conviction that there is no lack of sense and endeavour for art and science in Tyrol."